-3 Where LCCC believe that a Supplier is unable to meet their obligations, a Supplier's cure period will be waived
+3 Where LCCC believe that a Supplier is unable to meet their obligations, a Supplier's cure period will be waived.

-4 The Contracts for Difference (Electricity Supplier Obligations) Regulations 2014 19(2)
+4 The Contracts for Difference (Electricity Supplier Obligations) Regulations 2014 19(2) for CfD and The Nuclear Regulated Asset Base Model (Revenue Collection) Regulations 2023 19(2) for Nuclear RAB.

-Figure 1: Metered Data Used to Calculate Minimum Credit Cover
+Figure 1: Metered Data used to calculate Minimum Credit Cover.

 Credit Cover can be provided as either cash or Letter of Credit, except when a Supplier has been notified that they are in Credit Cover Default in which case only cash can rectify the position5.
-Further details on how to lodge Credit Cover can be found in WP42 - Supplier CFD Credit Cover6.
+Further details on how to lodge Credit Cover can be found in WP42 - Supplier CfD and Nuclear RAB Credit Cover6.

-On each Working Day a Supplier will be sent a Credit Cover Report7.
-The report will inform the Supplier of the minimum Credit Cover required, the total available Credit Cover as of the end of the previous day and the difference between the two, i.e. their net position.
+On each Working Day a Supplier will be sent a Credit Cover Report.
+The report will inform the Supplier of the minimum Credit Cover required, the total available Credit Cover as of the end of the previous day and the difference between the two, i.e., their net position.